Feeling Behind in Your 20s? You Are On the Wrong Map

 Somewhere in your late twenties, a specific kind of dread arrives.

 It is not dramatic.
 It does not announce itself.
-It just shows up one afternoon while you are scrolling through someone’s LinkedIn update (what a cesspit it has become), watching an acquaintance close on a house, or a colleague from your previous workplace make his first $1M in revenue.
+It just shows up one afternoon while you are scrolling through someone’s LinkedIn update or watching an acquaintance close on a house.

-The thought that follows is not quite jealousy.
-Rather, it is a suspicion that the window is closing, that everyone received instructions you somehow missed, and that the gap between where you are and where you are supposed to be is no longer closeable.
+The thought that follows feels like jealousy but is closer to a suspicion that the window is closing, that everyone else got instructions you somehow missed, and that the gap between where you are and where you are supposed to be is no longer closeable.

-That specific disorientation of a man who knows he needs to leave his old life behind but has not yet built the new one is not a sign that you failed.
-It is a sign that something is beginning.
+You are not seeing the situation clearly.
+What looks like falling behind is usually the disorientation of a man who knows he has to leave his old life but has not yet built the new one.
+That is a sign something is beginning.

 The Timeline Was Never Yours